devSagar17/snapchat-lens-game/GAME_INSTRUCTIONS.md

 ## Overview
 This is a simple tap-based game designed for Snapchat Lens Studio.
 Players have 30 seconds to tap as many times as possible to achieve a high score.

+The project includes both a basic version and an AR-enhanced version with face tracking and 3D elements.
+See `AR_INSTRUCTIONS.md` for details on the AR features.

 ## Game Features
 - 30-second timer
 - Score tracking